Call-me-Zak/SSO-integration-via-Python_Kerberos/README.md

 Step 3: Configure Django to Use LDAP

-Now, let's modify your settings.py file to integrate LDAP.
+Now, let's modify settings.py file to integrate LDAP.
 Here’s a basic setup:

 Import the necessary modules at the top of your settings.py:
 ![image](https://github.com/user-attachments/assets/7ec27c4f-3a95-43b4-ba26-9b1bbbdd3327)

 Add the LDAP configuration: